 Too many times we saw people of success, business people, well-salaried people catered to, favored, and sought after for their membership and support.

-We had one man who did especially well at offering time who was “gifted and anointed” to take up the weekly collection.
+We had one man who did especially well at offering time and was “gifted and anointed” to take up the weekly collection.
 We listened as pastors discussed the success or failure of the Sunday show and income at the mid-week staff meeting.

 We saw and participated in leaders banquets, church-bought meals after service, and the entertaining of visiting ministers.